|

 members of the Church of England in Venice, he suggested that

-the bishop, prior to granting such an application, would make
+the bishop, prior to granting such an application, should make

 enquiries in Venice as to Mereweather’s moral and religious